 We create a lot of content for a variety of clients, but we also understand why some clients might prefer to try and keep content creation in-house.
 And, to be fair, some are really good at it.

-That said, if you as a business decide to keep content creation in-house, there are some problems that we've seen you'll need come across and address for content marketing greatness, The companies that we see do really well as keeping content in-house are the ones that explore and solve the five most common problems:
+That said, if you as a business decision to keep content creation in-house, there are some problems that we've seen you'll need come across and address for content marketing greatness, The companies that we see do really well as keeping content in-house are the ones that explore and solve the five most common problems:

 Lack of content expertise

 You know your sector and subject matter backwards – or you should do.

 After all, you live and breathe your product and business every single hour and day, so you likely have more subject matter experts than any content agency.